-► FAFSA on the Web Worksheet
+FAFSA on the Web Worksheet

-Besides the FAFSA itself, there is another form that may be useful, but not required - the 2016-2017 FAFSA on the Web (FOTW) Worksheet.
-The worksheet may be found at www.fafsa.ed.gov (type "Worksheet" into the search box).
-While the worksheet does not have all the questions students will find on the actual FAFSA, it is a good place for some students and their families to start the process of applying for financial aid.
-It gives an idea of the type of questions that appear on the FAFSA and the information that will be required.
-The FOTW worksheet can help families get a head start on completing the FAFSA before January 1.
+Besides the FAFSA itself, there is another form that may be useful, but not required - the 2017-2018 FAFSA on the Web (FOTW) Worksheet.
+The worksheet may be found at www.fafsa.ed.gov (type "Worksheet" into the search box) and is available in both English and Spanish.
+While the worksheet does not have all the questions, students will find on the actual FAFSA.
+It is a good tool that applicants can use to prepare for completing the online application process and provides an idea of the type of questions that appear on the FAFSA and the information that will be required.
+The FOTW worksheet can help families get a head start on completing the FAFSA before October 1.
+Again, the FAFSA worksheet is a tool and is not a FAFSA and will not be processed if submitted.